Abstract

 Dotball's appeal comes from the gap between simple rules and deep consequences.
 A player sees dots and a ball, but the engine sees a changing graph with threats, traps, forced moves, and terminal scoring states.
 That makes the game a strong candidate for AI opponents and research-driven tuning.

 For small boards, perfect play may be reachable through exhaustive search or retrograde analysis.
 For larger boards, the practical path is a hybrid: alpha-beta minimax for immediate tactics, strong heuristics for positional judgment, and optional Monte Carlo or learned evaluation for larger possibility spaces.
-Board length and width are not cosmetic settings.
-They reshape the entire strategic character of the game.
+The current 9-by-7 mobile board, automatic scoring, PK resolution, center-lock handling, and clearer move choices make the game more playable while preserving the hard search problem underneath.